 Nonetheless, their quality is on par with All-Clad but at about half the price – just slightly more expensive than Chinese produced imports from the major brands.

-The Kitchen Sink Collection, available directly from Made In
+The The Sous Chef Collection, available directly from Made In

 They can price their products at a reasonable cost because they sell direct.
 No middle men, distributors, or retailers marking up the price.
-The Kitchen Sink Collection is Made In’s second-largest cookware set, and it is their most popular.
+The Sous Chef Collection is Made In’s second-largest cookware set, and it is their most popular.
 All of the included pieces may be used on induction cooktops, and this is the set we recommend.

 Remember, you are getting made in the USA cooking vessels at around the SAME PRICE as Chinese manufactured goods from the likes of Calphalon, Cusinart, and all the other major labels you’ll find in the big box stores…with arguably better quality.

 This set includes: